-Meet our amazing Support Team.
-These experienced practitioners work with students who have learning challenges as well as those who may be struggling with social, emotional, or behavioral issues.
+Meet our amazing Student and Teacher Resource Team.
+These experienced practitioners work with students who have learning challenges as well as those with social, emotional, or behavioral needs.
 The team also supports teachers by providing resources and training to maximize opportunities for students to succeed in the learning environment.

-Sara Wolk Bernstein, M.A.Ed., Hebrew Resource, Grades 4 and 5 Judaic Studies, and Grade 5 Hebrew, is a native of Minneapolis and has been on faculty at Heilicher since 1992.
-She earned a B.A. in Theater with a Minor in Hebrew from the University of Minnesota.
-She attended the University of Judaism in Los Angeles for graduate school (now called the American Jewish University) where she earned her Master's in Education and Administration, with additional credits equal to a second bachelor's degree in Jewish Studies.
-Before returning to the Twin Cities, Sara held positions with the Jewish Community Centers Association of Greater Los Angeles, LA Unified Public Schools, and worked at the LA Bureau of Jewish Education.
-She has traveled to Israel many times, including as a chaperone/leader for High School educational touring programs.
-During her years at Heilicher, she has continued her own learning in areas of Special Education, Multiple Intelligences, Curriculum Design, Instructional Differentiation, and held numerous positions including Assistant Principal, Director of Judaic Studies, Hebrew Resource Coordinator, and classroom teacher
+Sara Wolk Bernstein, M.A.Ed., Grade 3 Hebrew and Jewish Studies Teacher/Hebrew Language Resource Specialist, grew up in Minneapolis and has been at Heilicher since 1992.
+She earned a B.A. in theater with a minor in Hebrew from the University of Minnesota.
+She attended American Jewish University where she earned her master's degree in education and administration with additional credits equal to a second bachelor's degree in Jewish studies.
+Before returning to the Twin Cities, Sara held positions with the Jewish Community Centers Association of Greater Los Angeles, LA Unified Public Schools, and LA Bureau of Jewish Education.
+During her years at Heilicher, she has continued her professional learning in areas of foreign language acquisition, special education, curriculum design, and instructional differentiation.

-Andrea Hansen, M.A., School Counselor, earned her B.A. in English Language and Literature from Oklahoma City University, her J.D. from Creighton University and her M.A. from Adler Graduate School.
-Prior to joining Heilicher, she substitute taught in Minneapolis, served as a School Counselor at Garlough Environmental Magnet School and as a Behavior Teacher at Stevenson Elementary in Fridley.
-Her work in education followed 10+ years working at Thomson Reuters as an Academic Account Manager where she worked with law students.
+Andrea Hansen, M.A., School Counselor, earned her B.A. in English language and literature from Oklahoma City University, her J.D. from Creighton University, and her M.A. from Adler Graduate School.
+Prior to joining Heilicher, she substitute taught in Minneapolis and served as a School Counselor at Garlough Environmental Magnet School and a Behavior Teacher at Stevenson Elementary in Fridley.
+Her work in education followed 10+ years working at Thomson Reuters as an Academic Account Manager, where she worked with law students.
 Andrea believes each student is unique and talented and helps students learn skills to help them achieve in the classroom as well as become good global citizens.
-In her free time, she enjoys reading, biking, exploring good food in Minneapolis and spending time with her husband and son.
+In her free time, she enjoys reading, biking, exploring good food in Minneapolis, and spending time with her husband and son.

-Dana Provus, M.A., earned her B.A. in Elementary Education from the University of Iowa.
-She also has a master's degree from Concordia University in Reading and Literacy and another from National Louis University in School Administration and Supervision.
-Dana began her career in Skokie, IL teaching sixth grade language arts and then went on to teach third grade in a neighboring district.
-Before moving to Minnesota, she served as a literacy coach in Deerfield, IL, collaborating with administration to improve student learning, coaching teachers to improve upon their craft, and helping both struggling and gifted students.
-She is excited to join the Heilicher staff this year.
+Dana Provus, M.A., Teaching and Learning Specialist, earned her B.A. in elementary education from the University of Iowa.
+She also has a master's degree from Concordia University in reading and literacy and another from National Louis University in school administration and supervision.
+Dana began her career in Skokie, Illinois, teaching sixth-grade language arts and then went on to teach third grade in a neighboring district.
+Before moving to Minnesota, she served as a literacy coach in Deerfield, Illinois, collaborating with administration to improve student learning, coaching teachers to improve upon their craft, and helping both struggling and gifted students.
 Outside of school, Dana loves to cook, exercise, and spend time with her husband and young children.